 Do you have the right travel policy in place for 2021?

-It’s likely you have implemented an interim travel policy to cope with the disruption of COVID-19, however as the travel landscape starts to find a new sense of ‘normal’, it’s a good time to review and work on a revised version for 2021 and beyond.
+It’s likely you have implemented an interim travel policy to cope with the disruption of COVID-19, but as we start a new year it's a good time to review and work on a revised version for 2021 and beyond.

 Taking the time to review and refine your travel policy in line with the current environment will underpin a confident return to travel.
 This is also the time to leverage the opportunity to address potential legacy leakage and compliance issues.
 No matter what stage of a policy review you are at, there are key questions you need to ask of your travel program.
 The most important focus should be ensuring your policy has a level of flexibility you may not have previously considered.

-Discover the four key areas you can review to refine your travel policy and ensure it reflects your current environment, business needs and traveller safety requirements.
+Discover the four key areas you can review to refine your travel policy and ensure it reflects your current environment, business needs and traveler safety requirements.

 - Review your policy stakeholder group and decide whether this needs to expand to include departments not previously involved?

 - Review current approval workflows.
 Do you require an additional approval layer in the short to mid-term.
 Should you provide a framework whereby travelers can decline a requirement to travel, eg for personal reasons, health concerns.